Thursday, November 26, 2020

 “Oh.”
 Varhi let out.
 “Since you’re an incubus, I was just thinking you was—”

-“No.” Cyial cut him off quickly.
+“No.” Cyial cut him off quickly before he could finish that statement.

 Varhi tilted his head a little.
 “You feed on that stuff though, right?
 I don’t necessarily feel that way about you, but if it would increase our chances of getting out of here then I wouldn’t mind if—”